venicegeo/cf-jupyterhub/README.md

     # yum -y install ruby ruby-devel
     # gem install fpm

+*Debian*:
+FPM can be installed as a Ruby Gem:
+    # aptitude install ruby ruby-dev gcc make
+    # gem install fpm

 ### Using the Build Script
 In the root of this directory is a `build.sh` script.
 Execute it like this: